Horse joint supplements help your horse age better, move more easily, and reduce the impacts of joint stress.

 This results in pain and inflammation and can lead to arthritis.
 Osteochondrosis is typically caused by a number of co-occurring factors including rapid growth, dietary imbalances, genetics, hormonal imbalances, or trauma and exercise.

-Degeneration in joints is normal – just like us humans, our horse’s joints need extra support to keep them healthy and pain-free.
-Horse joint supplements definitely do help keep your horse’s healthy and in healing injury.
+Joint health issues are normal – just like us humans, our horse’s joints need extra support to keep them healthy and pain-free.

-However, along with giving your horse a proven horse joint supplement, you must remember these keys to responsible horse management:
+To help keep your horse healthy, you must remember these keys to responsible horse management:

 - Weight management: extra weight puts more stress on your horse’s joints and can speed up joint deterioration.